GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 Scrapyard also allows to specify tags inside bookmark properties and provides a special tag search mode.

-**4. Search**
+**4. Text Search**

-Both Scrapyard and Emacs provide search.
+Both Scrapyard and Emacs provide text search.
 It is a built-in feature in Scrapyard.
-In the org-mode it is necessary to use grep in all its possible Emacs flavors.
+In the org-mode it may be necessary to use grep in all its possible Emacs flavors.

 ### Hyperlinking from org-wiki to Scrapyard and vice versa

-If necessary, it is possible to create links from org-wiki to archives and documents in Scrapyard and vice versa.
+It is possible to create links from org-wiki to archives and documents in Scrapyard and vice versa.

 #### Referencing from org-wiki to Scrapyard